ukidiscs2026/discs2026/_pages/info.md

 ## Campus Map {#Map}

-The meeting will take place in Meeting Room (MR2) in Pavilion A (Central Core) of the Centre for Mathematical Sciences.
+The meeting will take place in Meeting Room (MR2) in Pavilion A (i.e. the _Central Core_) of the Centre for Mathematical Sciences.
+There are three ways of accessing the central core (see map):
+(i) from Wilberforce Road,
-The Central Core can be accessed from Wilberforce Road, or (recommended) by entering past the Betty and Gordon Moore Library or the Faulkes Gatehouse (see map).
+(ii) (recommended if coming from the north) by entering past the Betty and Gordon Moore Library, (iii) (recommended if coming from the south) following the footpath and entering through the Faulkes Gatehouse.
-- the registration desk will be located immediately to the right of the Central Core entrace
+- after you enter the Central Core, the registration desk will be located immediately to the _right_.
-- MR2 is located down the stairs which are immediately opposite the entrance to the Central Core
+- MR2 itself is located down the stairs immediately opposite the entrance to the Central Core.
 ![Campus Map](../assets/images/CentreForMathematicalSciencesMAP.png)